-Beagle 2 successfully landed on Mars on 25th December 2003.
+Beagle 2 Found on Mars

 The UK-led Beagle 2 Mars Lander, thought lost on Mars since 2003, has been found partially deployed on the surface of the planet, ending the mystery of what happened to the mission more than a decade ago.
 This find shows that the Entry, Descent and Landing (EDL) sequence for Beagle 2 worked and the lander did successfully touchdown on Mars on Christmas Day 2003.
 Beagle 2 hitched a ride to Mars on ESA’s Mars Express mission and was a collaboration between industry and academia.
 It would have delivered world-class science from the surface of the Red Planet.
 Many UK academic groups and industrial companies contributed to Beagle 2.